-It might surprise you, but there are homeless people interacting with you every day.
+It might surprise you, but homeless people are interacting with you every day.
 And yet, you don’t even know they don’t have a place of their own.
 They look just like you and me, and they manage to survive in a world that doesn’t offer them much.

 While working for a homeless aid organization, I’ve managed to get a glimpse of their world and learn more about their struggles.
 Some of their stories are real homeless survival lessons and we can all learn something from their ordeal.